SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 You must know to how:
 - To create roles & role bindings.
 - To create cluster roles & cluster role bindings.
-- To create service account and greant it with some permission.
+- To create service account and grant it with some permission.
 - To find needed resources and change/add permissions.

 **Useful official documentation**